cryptopunksnotdead/programming-cryptopunks/01_crop.md

-# Do-It-Yourself (DIY) - Yes, You Can! - Rip & Save Your Own Punks in Original 24x24 Pixel Format or With 2X / 4X / 8X Zoom
+# Do-It-Yourself (DIY) - Yes, You Can! - Crop & Save Your Own Punks in Original 24x24 Pixel Format or With 2X / 4X / 8X Zoom

 ## Step 0 -  Download the True Official Genuine Matt & John's® (Crypto) Punks composite image